Leveraging a Two-day Conference for a Year’s Worth of Content

 - Video Editor

-With the right corporate identity, an event can become the engine of brand growth.\
+With the right corporate identity, an event can become the engine of brand growth.

 With a transparent name, Open Source Integrators Conference was tactically shortened to OSICON.
 While the conference name is a nod to the client, the conference wasn’t created to boast about how great the client is.
-The event was created for the purpose of spreading open source software information to those within the industry and beyond—the client’s brand was positioned as the authentic industry thought leader working for the greatest good of
+The event was created for the purpose of spreading open source software information to those within the industry and beyond—the client’s brand was positioned as the authentic industry thought leader working for the greatest good of the industry.

 When creating the design elements, the agency team developed ideas that fueled the conference and the client’s brand with the same dollar.